kasperpagh/dbAssignment2KasperPagh/README.md

 sed -i '1s;^;polarity,id,date,query,user,text\n;' training.1600000.processed.noemoticon.csv
 ```

-Next up you'll need to import the data to MongoDB, for the you'll need the MongoImport tool (ships with the other mongo related binaries).
+Next up you'll need to import the data to MongoDB, for this you'll need the MongoImport tool (ships with the other mongo related binaries).

 ```sh
 mongoimport -d twitter -c tweets --type csv --file {path to the csv file} --headerline